 Texas First Lady Cecilia Abbott

 Cecilia Abbott’s story reminds us all that the American Dream is alive and well in Texas.
 The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators, and who instilled in Cecilia, her sister, and two brothers a love of learning and helping others.
 Cecilia took their lessons to heart and studied at The University of Texas at Austin before subsequently earning three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education, and a Master’s degree in Theology.

 Cecilia then devoted her life to serving others.
 She has been a teacher, vice-principal, and principal at several Catholic schools across Texas.
 Most recently, she served as the principal of the Cathedral School of Saint Mary in Austin from 1996 to 2001.
 Cecilia then went on to another noble calling working in senior health care services, where she served as Managing Director of Community Relations from 2004 to 2013 for a health care company specializing in senior adult health care facilities and services.

 Cecilia has been equally devoted to helping others in her personal life as well.
-She currently serves on the board of several organizations — the Huston-Tillotson University Board of Directors, the Cathedral School of Saint Mary Advisory Board, and the Taya and Chris Kyle Foundation.
+She currently serves on the Cathedral School of Saint Mary Advisory Board and on the board of the Taya and Chris Kyle Foundation.
 Cecilia is also a volunteer for Meals on Wheels Central Texas.